-Would you recommend a high school student or college freshman to seek out opportunities for mentored research during their college career?
-If yes, why?
+Would you recommend seeking out opportunities for mentored research during college?

 "Absolutely.
 I started when I was a Sophomore, and I wish I had started even sooner.
 Research gives you an intrinsic desire to explore a topic you find fascinating rather than taking whatever shortcuts necessary to get a specific letter grade in a standardized class.
 I cannot stress this enough.
 Education needs a paradigm shift, and this is where it needs to go.
 Curiosity and wonder need to be the drivers."